 This is the total of all operating budgets for the Town of Fremont, excluding warrant articles.
-The full budget detail can be found on the State Form MS-7, which is available on the Town's website, in the 2011 Annual Town Report, or a printed copy can be obtained at the Town Hall.
+The full budget detail can be found on the State Form MS-7, which is available on the Town's website, in the 2011 Annual Town Report, or a printed copy can be obtained at the Selectmen's Office.
 The complete line item detail budget is available on the website, on the Budget Committee page.

-With SB2 in place, this master budget article includes the number recommended by the Budget Committee of \$2,563,725.
+Now that SB2 is in place, this master budget article includes the number recommended by the Budget Committee of \$2,563,725.
 The Board of Selectmen recommended \$2,570,413 for the operating budget.
-The recommendations of Selectmen and Budget Committee can be viewed on the State Form MS-7.
+The recommendations of Selectmen and Budget Committee can be viewed on the State Form MS-7 in the 2011 Town Report.

-Following are some highlights of changes in the operating budgets, based on the Board of Selectmen's recommendations: Wage increases have been included for all permanent town employees.
+Following are some highlights of changes in the operating budgets, based on the Board of Selectmen's recommendations:

+Wage increases have been included for all permanent town employees.
 If the operating budget is approved, this would be the first overall wage increase since 2008 for non-police personnel.
 The 2011 default budget reorganization included adoption of a Police Department pay matrix that included wage increases.
 Again, Departments tried to remain cognizant of the difficult economic times as well as their needs.
 Selectmen and the Budget Committee reviewed each budget before making a recommendation.
 Executive: Reduction in the number of print/mailed copies of the Fremont Newsletter, reduction in office expenses, Committee supplies, and advertising.